regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

 ### Stage 2

-Following the initial implementation, additional functionality could be added to support the liquidity of claims on future credits issued from a project enabling investors to receive tradable assets representing such claims.
+Following the initial implementation, additional functionality could be added to support the liquidity of claims on future credits issued from a project enabling investors to receive tradable assets representing their investment.

 Investors would have the option of receiving tokens immediately instead of receiving credits directly over time.
 The tokens would then be used to claim credits from a claim account (i.e. an account managed programmatically by the `contract` submodule).
-Receiving tokens would enable investors to transfer their claim and the owner(s) of those tokens would then be able to claim credits at a time of their choosing.
+Receiving tokens would enable investors to transfer their investment and the owner(s) of those tokens would then be able to claim credits at a time of their choosing.

-The amount of tokens sent to the investor upon funding a project would be calculated based on the percent of the claim.
+The amount of tokens sent to the investor upon funding a project would be calculated based on the investment.
 The tokens would be specific to the project and the denomination would include information about the most recent credits claimed.
 Rather than an issuance policy being created using the investor account as the recipient, an issuance policy would be created using the claim account as the recipient and the credits would be held by the claim account until claimed by the token owner.

 When a token owner claims credits from the claim account, the owner would exchange the tokens for the credits issued from the project and receive new tokens equal to the amount of tokens used to claim credits.
 The denomination of the tokens would include the batch sequence number of the most recent batch from which the credits were claimed and claiming credits would burn the tokens sent to the claim account and return tokens with an updated denomination.